 The Covid-19 restrictions and the resulting lockdown has both constrained and provided new opportunities for our mission and ministry.
 Many churches and deaneries have been creative in the way they have provided worship and ministry that has touched folk far beyond their parish or deanery.

-Lindsay will reflect on the theological perspective of the responsibility to be agents for engagement with the communities we have touched and are touching as we emerge into a new era of our mission and ministry after the Covid-19 limitations.
+Lindsey will reflect on the theological perspective of the responsibility to be agents for engagement with the communities we have touched and are touching as we emerge into a new era of our mission and ministry after the Covid-19 limitations.

-Dr Lindsay Hall is an Associate Tutor at The Queen’s Foundation in Birmingham and Director of Vocations for the Diocese of Lichfield.
+Dr Lindsey Hall is an Associate Tutor at The Queen’s Foundation in Birmingham and Director of Vocations for the Diocese of Lichfield.
 Before this she taught theology at Trinity College, Dublin, The Church of Ireland Theological College and King’s College, London.

 Regsister for the Briefing here: Deanery Briefing – Moving on from the Lockdown …. the Theological Perspective